axopy/axopy/doc/source/user_guide/processing_data.rst

 time we rely on machine learning techniques to infer this mapping from training data.

-.. autoclass:: hcibench.pipeline.Estimator
-   :members:

-.. autoclass:: hcibench.pipeline.Transformer

 Connecting Blocks
 -----------------

-The :mod:`hcibench.pipeline` module is a small infrastructure for processing data in a pipeline style.
-You create pipeline blocks, then connect them up with an efficient (but still readable) syntax.
+The :mod:`~.pipeline` module is a small infrastructure for processing data in a pipeline style.
+You create or use the built-in :class:`~.PipelineBlock` objects, then connect them up with an efficient (but still readable) syntax with a :class:`~.Pipeline`.

 The syntax for expressing pipeline structure is based on lists and tuples.
 Lists hold elements that are connected in series::